xuantiep/xdeb-org/content/post/getting-server-you-can-touch.md

 The Intel NUC computers gets good reviews and seem perfect for what I need.
 Small, quiet and very reasonable priced.
 I picked up a [Intel NUC Kit NUC6CAYH](https://www.intel.com/content/www/us/en/products/boards-kits/nuc/kits/nuc6cayh.html) for 120€ plus 8 GB of RAM for 70€.
 This model takes 2,5" drives and I have a 180 GB Intel SSD laying around so the total price for my server is 190€.

-Assembling the server together took about five minutes.
+Assembling the server took about five minutes.
 Intel has done a good job here, especially considering the price.

 ## Setup